digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/upgrading.rst

 Therefore, the protocol upgrade process boils down to:

 - Deploy a new domain next to the old domain.
 Ensure that the new domain is using the desired protocol version.
-  Ensure that you are using different databases (or at least different schemas in the same database), channel names, smart contract addresses etc.
+  Ensure that you are using different databases (or at least different schemas in the same database) for all the domain nodes (mediator, sequencer node and topology manager), channel names, smart contract addresses etc.
-  It must be a completely separate domain (albeit you can reuse your DLT backend as long as you use different sequencer contract addresses or Fabric channels).
+  It must be a completely separate, new domain (albeit you can reuse your DLT backend as long as you use different sequencer contract addresses or Fabric channels).
 - Instruct the participants individually using the hard domain migration to use the new domain.